dstackai/dstack/docs/troubleshooting.md

 Have a questions about `dstack` or need help with using it yourself or with your team?
 Drop us a message in our [Slack channel](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ).

-[Join our Slack](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ){ class="md-go-to-action primary slack" }
+[Join Slack](https://join.slack.com/t/dstackai/shared_invite/zt-xdnsytie-D4qU9BvJP8vkbkHXdi6clQ){ class="md-go-to-action primary slack" }

 ## Something doesn't work?